ChromiteExabyte/mindat_api_test/README.md

 An open-source effort to add a GUI using Tkinter.
 Hopefully it can work and be helpful !

+Right now, there is only a skeleton GUI around existing code for the API by Ryan Hamel.

+A separate .py file has been created to handle uploading keys.

+The original API test .py by Jolyon Ralph is in this repository.

 ## Who is this repository by?

 ChromiteExabyte, a Canadian geology undergrad.
 I'm a huge fan of Mindat and the OpenMindat paper and would like to help.
+T